KierepkaE/CV/README.md

 ## Skills

-Consider skills relevent to software development.
-Then consider your best skills.
-Pick 2-4 skills and write a short descriptive paragraph for each one.
-You should demonstrate how capable you are at this skill with examples.

 #### Development Projects

 Before I joined Makers Academy I was learning how to code on my own.
 Attending Codebar workshops every week and even made it to GDG DevFest London 2018 conference.